AubreySine0/trackings-plans/README.md

 If rules are updated in the app and not via yaml the markdown data dictionary may get outdated.
 - `GET` `PROD` rules
 - `render-tp.js`

+### Local node script
+Reccommended to run locally, you can access generate-yaml-rules.js
+- `npm install`
+- `node scripts/generate-yaml-rules.js plans/prod/<TP_NAME> tracking-rules/rules/<TP_NAME>`
+    - you may need to create a directory `plans/rules/<TP_NAME>`
+- Converts all PROD rules to their own unique yaml file for easy updates